Hearth to Table: Historic Dining Experience plates

 Vegetable Pottage with Crusty Bread:

-Vegetable Stuffed Mushrooms:
+Roasted Stuffed Mushrooms:

-Traditional 17th-century Québec Tourtière:
+Traditional 17th-Century Tourtière:

-Teurgoule with calvados:
+Teurgoule with Calvados:

 Wine and beer pairings available at an additional cost.